 African & Asiatic Wildcat (Felis lybica) Subspecies (lower classifications)

 The global conservation status for the Wildcat is Least Concern (LC) due to the wide range and estimated numbers.
-This includes all the Wildcat species - African, Asiatic and European.
+This includes all the Wildcats - African, Asiatic and European.

 Many subspecies have been recognized in the past, however the latest taxonomic revision proposes three subspecies of Wildcats within Africa and Asia: